jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-attacks trended higher or lower year\-over\-year, or which assets and methods are most frequently correlated with each other in attacks.If your heart rate went up while reading that previous paragraph, then youre our kind of people.
-But as much fun as we were having, we had to focus on our purpose: find the simplest way to model risk probability for the widest population.2024 DBIR Appendices94We settled on a simple correlation between the VCDB data and the
+attacks trended higher or lower year\-over\-year, or which assets and methods are most frequently correlated with each other in attacks.
+If your heart rate went up while reading that previous paragraph, then youre our kind of people.
+But as much fun as we were having, we had to focus on our purpose: find the simplest way to model risk probability for the widest population.
+The VCDB was a leap forward in incident sharing.
+For CIS and HALOCK its been a solid foundation for risk analysis.
+One of the biggest challenges in conducting risk assessments is estimating the likelihood that an incident will occur.
+The VCDB contains a lot of structured incident data, so we were sure we could use it to somehow help us solve that challenge.
+When we started exploring the VCDB together, it held about 7,500 incident recordseach with about 2,500 data pointstelling us how each incident occurred.
+But thats almost 19 million data points!
+How could we shape that data to help the CIS community estimate risks?
+We experimented and discovered many useful aggregations that brought shape and meaning to the mass of recorded incidents.
+By focusing on the attack varieties in the recordset, we could see how commonly (or uncommonly) certain attacks were used.
+Shifting our attention to attack vectors or vulnerabilities helped us understand
+95
+2024 DBIR Appendices
+We settled on a simple correlation between the VCDB data and the
 CIS Controls when we noticed how commonly certain asset classes